Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <h2>Main Conclusions & Recomendations</h2>
 <p>1.
 The final dataset, after cleaning (there was not need to remove outliers), dropping unnecessary columns consists of 20 columns and 3256 rows.
 The target columns was "Win" which stands:  Win in a PGA tournament during the period 2011-2021</p>
 <p>2.
-The best classification model is the KNeighborsClassifier model for classifying the dataset analyzed in this study.
+The best classification model is the  K-Nearest Neighbor model for classifying the dataset analyzed in this study.
 Logistic Regression was not that far.
 However, both of them performed poorly in some scoring metrics, specially in Recall.</p>
 <p> 5.
 The metric used to estimate the optimum parameters for each model was 'roc_auc', since it works quite well for imbalance data </p>
 <p> 6.
 The precision- recall curve was chosen also as a indicator, since works much better for moderate to large imbalanced data than the ROC-curve, which is the case for the dataset used in this analysis.</p>
 <p> 7.
 The most important independent variable was: 'Scoring Average_AVG'  in both models tested.
 However, it is interesting that this variable is much more important in the Logistic Regression Model</p>